-We propose a new transfer protocol for Web traffic, called Dualtransport HTTP (DHTTP), which splits the traffic between UDP and TCP channels.
+We propose a new transfer protocol for the Web, called Dual-transport HTTP (DHTTP), which splits the traffic between UDP and TCP channels.
 When choosing the TCP channel, it is the server who opens the connection back to the client.
-Among important aspects of DHTTP are adapting to bottleneck shifts between a server and the network and coping with the unreliable nature of UDP.
-The comparative performance study of DHTTP and HTTP using trace-driven simulation as well as testing real HTTP and DHTTP servers showed a significant performance advantage of DHTTP when the bottleneck is at the server and comparable performance when the bottleneck is in the network.
-By using server-initiated TCP, DHTTP also eliminates the possibility of disrupted TCP connections in the presence of interception caches thereby allowing unrestricted caching within backbones.
+Through server-initiated connections, DHTTP upholds the Internet end-to-end principle in the presence of interception caches, thereby allowing unrestricted caching within backbones.
+Moreover, the comparative performance study of DHTTP and HTTP using trace-driven simulation as well as testing real HTTP and DHTTP servers showed a significant performance advantage of DHTTP when the bottleneck is at the server and comparable performance when the bottleneck is in the network.